jack-pappas/facio/README.md

 ### Licensing
 ---
-All projects in this repository are licensed under permissive licenses; at this time, that means either the [Modified (2-clause) BSD license](http://opensource.org/licenses/BSD-2-Clause) or the [Apache 2.0 license](http://opensource.org/licenses/Apache-2.0).
+All projects in this repository are licensed under the [Apache 2.0 license](http://opensource.org/licenses/Apache-2.0).